Welcome to the Ottawa Valley

 Despite the mosquito interruption, the return journey was swift and enjoyable.
 With the current on our side, it only took around 30 minutes to paddle back to the mouth of the river, where we bid farewell to the buzzing pests and embraced the tranquility once again.

 As we arrived back at the mouth of the Bonnechere River, we couldn't help but revel in the serenity that enveloped us.
 The journey had provided us with a profound sense of reconnection with nature, allowing us to escape the stresses of everyday life and immerse ourselves in the peacefulness of this great adventure.
 As parents, we don't get a lot of time to ourselves, so this was a well-needed moment for us!

 The wind had calmed down by the time we returned to Round Lake, and our paddle back to the car was quick and easy.
 We took our time, as we weren't quite ready to end our time together on the water.
 When we did meet the shoreline, we folded up our kayaks, packed them into the SUV and headed to my parents place to pick up our daughter.

 The Perfect Paddle Destination

 If you're seeking a kayaking adventure that combines a 6km journey filled with natural beauty and wildlife encounters, the Bonnechere River is the perfect destination for you.
 Don't forget your bug spray and get ready to embark on an unforgettable journey through the heart of the Ottawa Valley!

 Tried this paddle yourself?
 Don't forget to tag @OVAP.Ottawa in your photos!
-We'd love to see them and share on our page (with permission!)
+We'd love to see you adventures and even share them on our page (with permission, of course!)
 If you have any questions about paddling the Bonnechere, or any other rivers or lakes in the Ottawa Valley, be sure to drop us a line.
-We are always happy to discuss paddling adventures!
+We are always happy to discuss paddling journeys near or far!